 An All-Inclusive (day) pass is a good option if you would like to visit as many attractions as possible.
 The explorer pass suits people who want to take their time or plan to see everything in one or two days.

-We had Explorer Pass since we stayed in Amsterdam and wanted to use it for multiple days.
+I had Explorer Pass since I stayed in Amsterdam and wanted to use it for multiple days.

 #2 Download the app on your phone